libvips/build-win64/8.1/README.md

 	./unpack.sh

-To wipe inst/ and reinitialize it from the zips.
+To wipe `inst/` and reinitialize it from the zips.

 ### Install mingw

-You need the mingw cross-compiler for generating 64-bit Windows binaries.
+You need the mingw cross-compiler to generate 64-bit Windows binaries.

 	sudo apt-get install mingw-w64